apreus/paris-project-exhibition/_paris-project-exhibition/pci_42.md

 ---
 pid: pci_42
-label: Gambetta Monument
+label: Photo of the monument to French statesman Leon Gambetta in the Cour Napol√©on
-object_type: contextual images
+object_type: contextual-images
 note: 34-39
 word_tag: Gambetta
 item: Gambetta monument